Got a claim from a major flood, storm or natural disaster?

 What if I do the repairs and the settlement amount isn’t enough?

-If you incur additional costs to repair your property during the repair process which were not included in the scope of the repair, please make contact with us.
+If you incur additional costs to repair your property during the repair process which were not included in the scope of the repair, please contact us.

 We may be able to make additional payments if they relate to the repair.
 Be aware that if your actual cost to repair the damage on a like for like basis exceeds the quantity surveyed repair estimate it’s not automatic that you will receive a further payment.
 The materials and labour rates will need to be reviewed and considered in the context of the wider market rates at the time of repairs.